-Darren is based in the Main Fine Arts building (Building 432). firstname.lastname@example.org
+Darren is based on level one of the Main Fine Arts building (Building 432).

-Kim is based in the Mondrian Building at Elam (Building 433). email@example.com
+Steve is based on level four in the Mondrian Building at Elam (Building 433).

 Scott looks after the wood workshop and digital fabrication lab.
 He has a strong background in furniture and object design and enjoys the design challenges students bring into the workshop.